Kali98/note_manager/README.md

 # What is required for running the project
 Python3 along with the Django framework and PGAdmin for managing the PostgreSQL database.
 All of the other unmentioned requirements are listed within 'requirements.txt'.
-To install; firstly navigate to the directory where the project was cloned and proceed to activate a virtual environment and install the requirements using command below:
+To install; navigate to the directory where the project was cloned and proceed to activate a virtual environment and install the requirements using command below:
 ```
 pip install -r requirements.txt
 ```
 # Steps how to run scripts that will setup database for the project
+1. Start up pgAdmin, login and create a new database (i.e 'note_manager_db')

-1. Since this webservice is accomodated with a PostgreSQL backend; first of all go to settings.py located under:
+2. Navigate to the settings.py file located under:

     **note_manager\restful_api_web_app\restful_api_web_app\settings.py**

-    Scroll down to database specs and replace the password value with your passoword from pgAdmin (the default username should be 'postgres')
+    Scroll down to database specs and replace the password value with your password from pgAdmin (the default username should be 'postgres') and if you have created a database with a different name then change that information as well

-2. Make migrations for the django generated tables with command:
+3. Make migrations for the django generated tables with command:
 ```
 python manage.py makemigrations restful_api_web_app
 ```
-3. Make migrations for the model tables (note & notechange):
+4. Make migrations for the model tables (note & notechange):
 ```
 python manage.py makemigrations note_api
 ```
-4. Confirm and create all migrations
+5. Confirm and create all migrations
 ```
 python manage.py migrate
 ```